JurgenSchouppe/PulseSecure-ID-parser/README.md

 than use it in order to parse an eventlog file (in this case a gzip file) gzip -dc $filename | $PARSECMD) see parse.sh for more details.
+I've also included the part to send the HTML created log page by mail.
 ```

 ## Built With